-***Watch it LIVE May 14 on PCTV or online
+***Watch it LIVE May 12 on PCTV or online

+Rev. Dr. Claude E. Shelby Sr. of Salem Baptist Church in Champaign will provide the invocation/benediction, and the Parkland College Wind Ensemble will perform several selections.
 A reception will be held in the Krannert Center lobby after the recessional.
 Tickets are required.